-New Hampshire law requires that any child under the age of eighteen riding as a passenger in a motor vehicle be secured by either a seat belt or a child safety seat and that any child under the age of six be secured by an approved child restraint (RSA 265:107-a).
+New Hampshire law requires that any child under the age of eighteen riding as a passenger in a motor vehicle be secured by either a seat belt or a child safety seat and that any child under the age of seven be secured by an approved child restraint (RSA 265:107-a).
 It is the driver's responsibility to ensure that all child-passengers are properly restrained.
 There are only four exceptions to this requirement.
 Children do not have to be restrained: (1) in taxis and buses, (2) in vehicles manufactured prior to 1968, (3) when they have physical conditions that prevent the use of seat belts or child safety seats, and (4) under certain special-education conditions.

 If you fail to have a child passenger "buckle up," you face a first offense fine of $50, and a second offense fine of $100.

 Portable Document Format (.pdf).
 Visit nh.gov for a list of free .pdf readers for a variety of operating systems.

 New Hampshire Department of Justice

 33 Capitol Street | Concord, NH | 03301